Articles in the Justice and Humanity Category

 [Hat tip: Yuvaraj.]

 The basic law of economics, of supply and demand, is a bitch.
 Like gravity, it is all-pervasive and you would have as much success overturning it as overturning the law of gravitational attraction or inventing the much sought after perpetual motion machine.
-It is primarily ignorance of basic physical conservation laws that makes inventors of perpetual motion machines attempt the impossible.
+It is primarily ignorance of basic physical conservation laws that makes designers of perpetual motion machines attempt the impossible.
 A similar lamentable ignorance of economics also impels people to act as if the iron law of supply and demand can be ignored.